GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 Once we identify the authenticator gaps, we can identify the primary use cases of our holistic strategy.
 There are five primary use cases where a phishing-resistant option can close gaps.

 1. Alternative authenticator or “I don’t have a card reader” - This is the primary use case to replace exception authenticators like passwords or OTPs.
 This use case includes a mobile device or application access where a certificate-based authentication option is unavailable.
 Agencies deploy an alternative authenticator like a platform authenticator as an always available option.
 Some agencies deploy Derived PIV.
-2. Back–up authenticator or “I don’t have my PIV credential” - This use case user doesn't have a PIV credential yet, meaning it hasn’t been delivered as a new issuance or a replacement.
+2. Back–up authenticator or “I don’t have my PIV credential” - This use case user doesn't have a PIV credential because it hasn’t been delivered as either a new issuance or a replacement.
 This use case replaces an exception policy authenticator with a phishing-resistant option while the user waits for their PIV credential.
 Some agencies deploy PIV Interoperable or agency-specific alternative tokens as well.
 3. Ineligible PIV user or “I can’t get a PIV credential” - This use case covers the entire short-term user community outside the OPM credentialing policy.
 This community includes short-term employees, contractors, partners, and other user types.
 Some agencies deploy PIV Interoperable, agency–specific alternative tokens, or username/password and OTP.
 4. Technology limitations – Any certificate–based authenticator has challenges and restrictions, as mentioned throughout this playbook.
 Cloud applications and mobile devices usually do not natively support certificate–based options without 3rd party tools.
 5. Mission application for public users - The Federal Zero Trust Strategy recognizes that phishing-resistant authenticators are not just a workforce option but should also be an option for public users.
 While enforcing authenticator types on your workforce is easier, agencies should consider adding a phishing–resistant option to websites for public users.